Juel19/Juel19/README.md

 ### Hi,I am Juel 👋
 #### I am Web Developer

-- 🔭 I’m currently working on Techknowledge Solutions LLC, in USA as WordPress Customization.
+- 🔭 I’m currently working on Techknowledge Solutions LLC, in The USA as WordPress Customizer.
 - 🌱 I’m currently learning React.js and Redux
 - 💬 Ask me about Web Development
 - 📫 How to reach me: juelshikder95@gmail.com

 ![Profile views](https://gpvc.arturio.dev/Juel19)

 I am a hard-working, Passionate web developer who has worked with small business owners to build and maintain their ideal websites using HTML, CSS, Bootstrap, and JavaScript.
 I cater to each client's individual needs and work diligently to ensure a perfect website.
 Learning new skills is my passion.
 I always want to cope with new technology.
 Now I am studying React.JS and Redux and I want to acquire a profound knowledge of web development.

 Skills:
 ✅HTML
 ✅CSS
 ✅BOOTSTRAP